-A total of 39 packs were monitored during all or part of the survey period (April 2016 to April 2017).
-We obtained territory and winter pack size data from 30 radio-marked wolf packs (Figure 1).
-Seven additional wolf packs had adequate radiolocation data to delineate territories, but we were unable to obtain mid-winter pack counts, and we obtained pack counts on 2 packs for which there was insufficient data to delineate a territory.
+A total of 39 packs were monitored during all or part of the survey period (April 2018 to April 2019).
+We obtained territory and winter pack size data from 26 radio-marked wolf packs (Figure 1).
+Twelve additional wolf packs had adequate radiolocation data to delineate territories, but we were unable to obtain mid-winter pack counts, and we obtained pack counts on 1 pack for which there was insufficient data to delineate a territory.

 Figure 1.
-Location of radio-marked wolf packs during the 2016-17 survey.
+Location of radio-marked wolf packs during the 2018-19 survey.

-Comparison of land cover type proportions within territories of collared packs with proportions throughout wolf range suggests that habitat within collared pack territories was representative of cover types throughout wolf range (Table 1; Chi-square p = 0.7; 8 df).
-Using spring 2016 deer density data (MNDNR, unpublished data) for deer hunting permit areas, weighted by number of radio-collared wolf packs in a permit area, we estimate an average of approximately 11 deer/mi2 (pre-fawn) in territories of radio-marked packs at the beginning of the biological year in which the survey was conducted.
-In comparison, 2016 spring deer density for the entirety of occupied wolf range (weighted by permit area) in Minnesota was approximately 12 deer/mi2.
-Considering both cover type and deer density, we believe that key conditions within marked pack territories last winter sufficiently approximated conditions within overall wolf range.
+Similar to winter 2017-18, a land cover comparison using the 2011 National Land Cover Database suggests that the location of collared packs this winter led to some over-representation of habitat classified as woody wetlands and under-representation of deciduous forest (Table 1), likely a combined result of slight over-representation of packs (with large territories) near Red Lake and fewer collared packs in our southwest study area.
+In addition, collared pack territories under-represented, as is typically the case, areas in occupied range classified as hay/pasture/cropland, largely a result of these areas being on private land where less wolf collaring is undertaken.
+(Table 1).
+Using spring 2018 deer density data (MNDNR, unpublished data) for deer hunting permit areas, weighted by number of radio-collared wolf packs in a permit area, we estimate an average of approximately 10 deer/mi2 (pre-fawn) in territories of radio-marked packs at the beginning of the biological year in which the survey was conducted.
+In comparison, 2018 spring deer density for the entirety of occupied wolf range (weighted by permit area) in Minnesota was approximately 13 deer/mi2.